"What are Passbook Savings Accounts"

 Some financial institutions still issue the old-fashioned passbooks, but I am writing about all savings accounts interchangeably, since the difference between using a passbook only and getting monthly statements in the mail is not significant.

-Money in savings accounts are available upon going to the bank or ATM machine and presenting a passbook or ATM card
+All you have to do is go to the bank or ATM machine and present a passbook or ATM card

 However, you cannot write checks on that money or spend it with a debit card, so these accounts are different from current checking or demand accounts.